Deedeo/HNG_intership/Stage_two/README.md

 pip install requiremnents.txt
 ```

-3. Configure the Database connection:
+3. Configure the Database connection in the settings.py file:

-    - database_url = URL of your database.
+    >  database_url = URL of your database.

 4. Start the server: